 - Powerful group by functionality for performing split-apply-combine operations on data sets.

-After the pandas has been installed into the system, you need to import the library.
-This module is generally imported as –
+After the pandas have been installed into the system, you need to import the library.
+This module is generally imported as follows:

 import pandas as pd

 Here, pd is referred to as an alias to the Pandas.
-However, it is not necessary to import the library using alias, it just helps in writing less amount of code everytime a method or property is called.
+However, it is not necessary to import the library using the alias, it just helps in writing less amount code every time a method or property is called.

-Pandas generally provide two data structure for manipulating data, They are:
+Pandas generally provide two data structures for manipulating data, They are: